-- In Tennessee, motorists are required to notify the police of accidents resulting in death, injuries, or property damage that exceeds $400 (TN Code § 55-12-104).
+- Tennessee motorists must notify the police of accidents resulting in death, injuries, or property damage that exceeds $400 (TN Code § 55-12-104).

-- In Mississippi, drivers must report traffic crashes that result in fatalities, bodily injuries, and property damage exceeding $500 ( Code § 63-3-411).
+- Mississippi drivers must report traffic crashes that result in fatalities, bodily injuries, and property damage exceeding $500 ( Code § 63-3-411).

-You need to obtain a copy of the police report that was filed by the responding police officers.
+You need to obtain a copy of the police report that the responding police officers filed.
 The police report will establish a record of the accident and help you determine liability in the crash.

 2. Accident report

-If you were injured in an accident that didn’t involve motor vehicles, you should obtain an accident report, also known as an incident report.
-For example, if you slipped and fell on someone else’s property, you should contact the owner of the property to ask them to file an accident report.
+If you were injured in an accident that didn’t involve motor vehicles, you should obtain an accident report known as an incident report.
+For example, if you slipped and fell on someone else’s property, you should contact the property owner to ask them to file an accident report.

 3. Photos and videos